RomanRiesen/thesis/Thesis/thesis.md

 ## Motivating Example

+\label{rocket_example_introduction}

 As an example application, we will consider a simple rocket model of which we will build an F' component, simulating possible sensor outputs.
 We then consider a few properties that one might verify in a real system.
 The numbers and details chosen are in line with typical student competition rockets such as in [@hertzIntegratingRuntimeVerification2021].

  The simulation is based on the classic Tsiolkovsky rocket equation[@ManEquationRocket] with random error terms applied - simulating measurement errors or differences from the theoretical ideal of the system - so that the system may violate the defined properties.
 Pressure effects are ignored.

  The rocket has an accelerometer measuring acceleration ($a_m$), burn rate ($b$), fuel weight ($m_f$), exhaust velocity ($v_e$), and weight of the empty rocket ($m_0$).
 We also assume there is a ground station system that can measure the velocity of the rocket (via the doppler effect).
 This velocity we will call ($v_d$).
- The status of the rocket is one of "prelaunch", "firstStage", "secondStage", "descent", "landed".
+ The stage of the rocket is one of "Prelaunch", "FirstStage", "SecondStage", "Descent", "Landed".

- We also let $E_a, E_d, \epsilon_b$ be independently normally distributed random variables with mean 0 and variance $\sigma_a, \sigma_d, \sigma_b$, respectively.
-The first two random variables represent the variance of measurement of the accelerometer, of the ground-to-rocket doppler-effect measurement.
+ We also let $E_a, E_d, \epsilon_b$ be independently normally distributed random variables with mean 0 and standard deviation $\sigma_a, \sigma_d, \sigma_b$, respectively.
+The first two random variables represent the variance of measurement of the accelerometer and of the ground-to-rocket doppler-effect measurement.
 The last variable is the variance of the burn rate of the engine.

  The Tsiolkovsky rocket equation formulates the force on the rocket at a point in time ($t$) by the change of mass (fuel) multiplied by the exhaust velocity multiplied by the current rocket mass: